Linear Spaces of Symmetric Matrices

 The project is coordinated by Orlando Marigliano, Mateusz Michałek, Kristian Ranestad, Tim Seynnaeve, and Bernd Sturmfels. [om, mm, kr, ts, bs]

-We are happy to announce a call for papers for a special issue of the research journal Le Matematiche on Linear Spaces of Symmetric Matrices.
-To contribute a paper, please send an email with a title and list of authors by September 15, 2020 to one of the editors of the special issue: Orlando Marigliano, Mateusz Michałek, Kristian Ranestad and Tim Seynnaeve. [om, mm, kr, ts]
+All submissions are now in peer-review.
+Successful submissions will be published in a special issue of the journal Le Matematiche on Linear Spaces of Symmetric Matrices.
+The editors of the special issue are Orlando Marigliano, Mateusz Michałek, Kristian Ranestad and Tim Seynnaeve. [om, mm, kr, ts]

 - October 22, 16h: LSSM seminar.
 Online session.